KmariK/fact-quest/README.md

 <img src="assets/docs/features/timer.png">

-- Provides the user with a countdown.
+- Provides the user with a countdown when the game begins.
 - User stories covered: 6

 5. Quiz Game (question and multiple choice answers)